Ransomware gangs’ methods match state-sponsored attackers as assaults get more sophisticated

 “These evolved attacks have certain features that separate them from traditional ransomware activities: data exfiltration rather than simple encryption, covert online collaboration, the extended use of affiliate programs, and APT-like victim targeting, among others,” the security firm reported Tuesday.

-Trend Micro said it observed far fewer ransomware threats in the first half of 2021than in 2020’s first six months.
+Trend Micro said it observed far fewer ransomware threats in the first half of 2021 than in 2020’s first six months.

-“Our data shows that over 7.3 million ransomware threats were detected in the first six months of 2021, which is almost half the number of detections we found in the same period in 2020,” reads Trend Micro’s “2021 Midyear Cybersecurity Report.”
+“Our data shows that over 7.3 million ransomware threats were detected in the first six months of 2021, which is almost half the number of detections we found in the same period in 2020,” the report reads.

 “There are several factors that might have contributed to this decrease.
 First, it signals the shift to the more targeted modern ransomware that we have been analyzing, which involves attackers moving from the less effective, quantity-focused model of ransomware to big-game hunting.”